tmolteno/TART/software/README.md

 ### Testing

 Point your browser at the target Pi http://<target_pi>/.
 You should see the TART web interface.
 Remember to login and change the mode to 'vis'

+## Calibration

+The calibration software is
+## Object Position Server